civicrm/civicrm-dev-docs/docs/api/v4/architecture.md

 *This guide is intended for anyone wishing to extend the CiviCRM API itself, either in core or in their own extension.*

+!!! tip "Example extension"

+    As you read this, you can also follow-along with a live demo in the API Explorer by installing the [APIv4 Example Extension](https://lab.civicrm.org/extensions/api4example/).

 ## API Entity Classes

 Every API entity is a class which inherits from [`\Civi\Api4\Generic\AbstractEntity`](https://github.com/civicrm/civicrm-core/blob/master/Civi/Api4/Generic/AbstractEntity.php).
 Each class serves two purposes: